Jindal university asks scholar to express regret for Israel-Palestine lecture, warns faculty member

 His lecture drew criticism on social media, with many accusing Vanaik of making “anti-Hindu” remarks.

-The letter stated that the university could not contest the charges that some of Vanaik’s remarks were “irresponsible” and that they “influenced” the audience to take positions about developments in India, which cannot be compared to the situation in Palestine and Israel.
+The letter stated that while the university prides itself in upholding free speech and academic freedom, it cannot contest the charges that some of Vanaik’s remarks were “irresponsible”.
+The comments “influenced” the audience to take positions about developments in India, which cannot be compared to the situation in Palestine and Israel, the letter continued.

 “We live in challenging times,” Patnaik wrote.
 “We must exercise the precious privilege of academic freedom with grave responsibility and mindfulness of context and perceptions of others.”